erik-nelson/mana/README.md

+# Mana
+(idk, it'll have a manifold class and that name sounds cool)

 Just screwing around... we will see where this gets.

 I wanted to make it easier to build and run least squares problems, and also make a library that can easily represent